monta-20/EcomerceLaravel/Documentation/READme_III.txt

        - verify client is not do anything after blocked =>middleware
        - php artisan make:middleware Isactive
        - create blocked.blade.php for print message blocked client
+31. Admin orders
+       - Print all commands in admin